 Mendocino College is a member of the Bay Valley Conference (BVC).
 Other colleges in the Bay Valley Conference include: Alameda, Contra Costa, Laney, Los Medanos, Marin, Merritt, Napa, Solano, and Yuba.
 Mendocino College supports the following intercollegiate teams for women: basketball, softball, volleyball, soccer, and golf.
-The intercollegiate teams for men are football, basketball, and soccer.
+The intercollegiate teams for men are baseball, basketball, and soccer.

 Mendocino College adheres to California Community College Athletics Association Constitution (CCCAA) the Bay Valley Conference Constitution, and all eligibility rules and regulations under the California Community College Athletics Association and the Bay Valley Conference.
-Final eligibility decisions rest with the Bay Valley Conference Commissioner, the Northern California Football Alliance Commissioner (NCFA), and the CCCAA Commissioner.
+Final eligibility decisions rest with the Bay Valley Conference Commissioner, and the CCCAA Commissioner.